shreyaagr2909/node-js-Crud/README.md

 # node-js-Crud

-This project contains the CRUD operartion with different approaches.
+This project contains the CRUD operartion with different approaches using node js.